Truck Driver TrainingTruck Driver Training Guidesheet

-The Truck Driver Training Program at IVCC combines classroom presentation and hands-on experience that leads to a Class A commercial driver’s license.
+The Truck Driver Training Program at IVCC combines classroom theory and hands-on experience that leads to a Class A commercial driver’s license.
 Students learn the basic skills to become a safe, professional truck driver that will enable the student to secure an entry-level position in the trucking industry.
 During class students will learn to turn with 53 foot traier, shifting a 10 speed manual semi, yard skills and pre-trip inspection.
 IVCC TDT meets all Federal Motor Carrier Safety Admistration's Entry Level Driver Training.

 Illinois Valley Community College’s Truck Driver Training Program, TDT 1201 (theory instruction) and 1202 (behind-the-wheel driving) is completed in 160 hours.
 After the completion of the required hours and road test at the DMV, you will receive a Certificate in Truck Driver Training and Commerical Driver's License.

 Equipment Refresher course is available to students that have held a Class CDL in the past ten years and need to practice before retesting.
 This course is one week long (40 Hours).
 A road test with IVCC's intructor is required to qualify for this program.

 Training benfits of IVCC include: One semi and one instructor to three students.
 Night Classes are 6 weeks long, Monday through Friday from 5:00PM—10:00PM Day classes are 4 weeks long, Monday through Friday from 8:00AM - 4:30PM

 - Get a DOT Physical and Drug Test

 - Obtain a copy of you Motor Vehicle Record

 - Have tuition or financial aid in place before enrolling.

 Truck Driver Training cost $3,972.00, paid upon enrollment.